plaid/deprecated-link/README.md

 ### Step 4: Test with sandbox credentials

-The CSA module has a sandbox mode that works with the [Plaid API sandbox][3].
+The Link module has a sandbox mode that works with the [Plaid API sandbox][3].
 To enable the sandbox, set `data-key` or `key` to `test_key` (for simple and custom integrations, respectively).
 This lets you see the flow for each individual institution Plaid supports, including the multi-factor